btudorache/handwritten-digit-recognizer/README.md

 ## Usage

-Test the actual trained model:
+Test the actual trained model.
+You can also see which images were incorrectly labelled on the testset:
 ```
 python3 testModel.py
 ```